benrpinto/SportsTimer/README.md

     * Confirmation popup
 * A flag countdown timer
   * Pauses when the main timer is paused
+* A heat timer
+  * Repeats at set intervals
+  * Pauses when the main timer is paused
 * Yellow card countdown timers
   * Pauses when the main timer is paused
   * Able to be cleared/dismissed